Helsinki corridor into the US

 What this corridor does not include.

 No legal services.
 No Finnish company registration with the Patentti- ja rekisterihallitus, no Finnish regulator notifications, no US entity formation.
 No L-1, E-2, EB-5, or O-1 visa work.
-No US tax structuring, FATCA analysis, or Finland-US double-tax-treaty review.
+No US tax structuring, FATCA analysis, or Finland-US double-tax-treaty analysis.
 No customs and tariff classification.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing.
 No IP filing.
 No contract drafting.
 No FDA, FCC, ITAR, DFARS, or USDA clearance work for medtech, telecom, defense, forestry, or bioeconomy operators.

 Frequently asked.

 Finnish commercial culture leads with engineering rigour, design clarity, sustainability anchoring, and consensus-built process language, with English fluency assumed.
 Those signals carry inside Helsinki, the wider Nordic procurement network, and Brussels.
 Finnish gaming has built strong US-facing positioning already.
 Finnish industrials, forestry, and medtech have not.
-The work for Helsinki industrials is less about US presence and more about translating existing global engineering scale into US-procurement-readable past performance and US-category language the American enterprise buyer can act on.
+The work for Helsinki industrials is less about US presence and more about translating existing global engineering scale into US-procurement-clear past performance and US-category language the American enterprise buyer can act on.

-With an inquiry through the contact form and a short discovery conversation.
-The firm runs three engagements: Market Entry Sprint (6 to 10 weeks), Cross-Border Build (3 to 6 months), or Group Partnership (monthly retainer, 12-month minimum).
-Fit and pricing are confirmed in discovery, not published.
+With an inquiry through the contact form and an inquiry screening.
+GMA runs three engagements: Market-Entry Marketing Sprint (6 to 10 weeks), Cross-Border Marketing Build (3 to 6 months), or Global Marketing Partnership (monthly retainer, 12-month minimum).
+GMA confirms fit and pricing after the inquiry screening.
+Public prices are not listed.

 Further on Helsinki and the US corridor.